Satori527/Social-Media-Backend-Design/q2_javscript_backend_design/design_doc.md

 2. A user can see posts of people who are not their friends, only if a friend has posted a comment on it.

 ## Features

+1. Register user details.
+2. Send/Receive and Accept/Reject friend request from users.
+3. Create text-only posts along with comments and likes on their friend's posts.

 ## API Setup - Authentication and Authorization, Database Schema, Middleware, Error Handling